Noblezy/.github/README.md

-# .github
+# Noblezy GitHub

-Default community health files, issue templates, pull request templates, and contribution guidelines for the Noblezy organization.
+This repository contains the default community health files for the Noblezy organization.

+## Includes

+- Code of Conduct
+- Contribution Guidelines
+- Issue Templates
+- Pull Request Templates

+These files help keep contributions consistent across all Noblezy repositories.